-Several members of staff are Team Teach trained and this qualification is reaccredited every 2 years.
+Several members of staff are Team Teach trained and this qualification is reaccredited annually.

 Risk assessments for all school trips are carried out by the teachers and monitored by the Head of School.
 Teachers are responsible for following the planning procedure for school trips to ensure that all aspects have been addressed.